How Do I Stay With a Cheating Spouse?

 Where two people remain in a relationship despite not loving each other anymore, it stifles both parties and makes them miserable.
 As much as either of them try to suppress their unhappiness, such negative energy will ripple out towards everything they do — be it their careers, their health, their friendships, their family — as well as their relationships with their children.

 When the children grow up in such a stifling household, it’ll inadvertently affect them too.
-For these children, not only are they surrounded by negativity, they don’t have the best role models to refer to.
+For these children, not only are they surrounded by negativity, but they don’t have the best role models to refer to.
 Someone who lives by oppressing his/her desires isn’t connected with his/her source, and as such isn’t living the best life he/she can live.

 I know people who grew up in families where their parents remained in the relationship despite not wanting to be together anymore, and it resulted in a lot of unhappiness and conflicts growing up.
 Many of these incidences became embedded as subconscious issues, which affect them even today, be it in terms of issues of trust with others or skepticism of relationships as a whole.